Explore operators

 Commands that reflect changing state during an operation:

-• ado show entities space
+ado show entities spaceado show entities operationado show details space

 Commands that do not reflect changing state during an operation:

-• ado show details operation $OPERATIONID
+ado get operation $OPERATION_IDENTIFIERado show details operation $OPERATION_IDENTIFIER

-The operation resource itself will be updated with metadata when the operation finishes but not during it. ado show details operation $OPERATIONID uses this metadata so hence it will be correct until the operation is finished.
+The operation resource itself will be updated with metadata when the operation finishes but not during it. ado show details operation $OPERATION_IDENTIFIER uses this metadata so hence it will be correct until the operation is finished.